Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Details of Bernal-stacked honeycomb bilayer lattice

 \section{Details of Bernal-stacked honeycomb bilayer lattice}

-~ In this Appendix, we discuss the details of the NN tight-binding model and the CDW and SDW order parameters in Bernal-stacked bilayer honeycomb lattice.
-This system is slightly different from conventional bipartite lattices, since besides two sublattices on each layer ($A$ and $B$) we also need to keep track of the layer index $\alpha=1$ and $2$.
+~ In this appendix, we discuss the details of the NN tight-binding model and the CDW and SDW order parameters in Bernal-stacked bilayer honeycomb lattice.
+This system is slightly different from conventional bipartite lattices, since besides two sublattices on each layer ($A$ and $B$) we also need to keep track of the layer index $\xi=1$ and $2$.
 Nevertheless, all the formalism we discussed so far straightforwardly generalize to this system.
 The corresponding lattice structure is shown in Fig.~\ref{fig:BBLGlattice}.
-As mentioned in Sec.~\ref{subsec:TBnumerics}, the sites belonging to the $B$ sublattice on layer 1 reside on top of the sites from the $A$ sublattice on layer 2, which are connected via an inter-layer (dimer) hopping of amplitude $t_\perp$.
-The tight-binding Hamiltonian containing only spin-independent intra-layer NN and inter-layer dimer hopping processes, with amplitudes $t$ and $t_\perp$, respectively, takes the form~\cite{graphene:RMP} \allowdisplaybreaks[4]
+As mentioned in Sec.~\ref{subsec:TBnumerics}, the sites belonging to the $B$ sublattice on layer 1 reside right beneath the sites from the $A$ sublattice on layer 2, which are connected via an interlayer (dimer) hopping of amplitude $t_\perp$.
+The tight-binding Hamiltonian containing only spin-independent intralayer NN and interlayer dimer hopping processes, with amplitudes $t$ and $t_\perp$, respectively, takes the form~\cite{graphene:RMP} \allowdisplaybreaks[4]

-Here, $c^\dagger_{i_{\alpha}\sigma}$ is the fermionic creation operator on the $i$th site living on the layer $\alpha=1,2$ with the spin projection $\sigma=\uparrow, \downarrow$, and $c^\dagger_{B_1\sigma}$ ($c_{A_2\sigma}$) is the fermionic creation (annihilation) operator on the sites belonging to the $B$ ($A$) sublattice residing on layer $1$ ($2$).
+Here, $c^\dagger_{i_{\xi}\sigma}$ is the fermionic creation operator on the $i$th site living on the layer $\xi=1,2$ with the spin projection $\sigma=\uparrow, \downarrow$, and $c^\dagger_{B_1\sigma}$ ($c_{A_2\sigma}$) is the fermionic creation (annihilation) operator on the sites belonging to the $B$ ($A$) sublattice residing on layer $1$ ($2$).